Our Racial Justice Team’s mission is to dismantle racism through education, advocacy and activism.

 In June, 2020, we held a vigil to remind ourselves and others of the work we must do to confront and dismantle systems of injustice that allow for the murders of countless People of Color to continue:

-This June, our congregation will be voting to affirm the new 8th Principle, which states that we are:
+In June of 2021, our congregation voted to affirm the new 8th Principle, which states that we are:

 Journeying towards spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.

-If you would like to get involved in these efforts, I invite you to contact our Senior Minister, Rev. Schuyler Vogel, at firstname.lastname@example.org, or our Racial Justice Team, at email@example.com.
+If you would like to learn more about our work, please contact our Racial Justice Team at email@example.com.
 We look forward to being in touch!